 As far as the farmhouse goes, I have a tiny house.
 I mean tiny.
 It has a bedroom, bathroom, a small living room/office, and a kitchen.
 That’s it.
 It definitely is no huge farmhouse.
 I don’t even have a porch anymore because I closed that in to make a pantry.

-The view in the back is beautiful, a dried up lake surrounded by trees and wild blackberry bushes, that soon will be vegetable gardens.
-The view on one side is a private aviation community, the other side is about 40 black Angus beef bulls, and in the front is my parents and my daughter’s house.
-Not very serene, but it’s country.
+The view in the back is beautiful, a large bass-filled lake surrounded by trees and wild blackberry bushes.
+The view on one side is a private aviation community.
+The other side is about 40 black Angus beef bulls.
+In front of the property is my mom’s mobile home.
+It’s beautiful and it’s all “country”.

-I awaken at around 7 a.m, any later and I panic because I lost time to do things!
+I awaken at around 5 a.m, any later and I panic because I lost time to do things!
 I eat light and quick in the morning because I am on a mission to get my day started.
 And although I do make homemade bread, I definitely don’t do it daily, although I wish I could.
+I feed 70+ animals, I work, I garden, I turn on Sprinklers, I cook and I clean.
+That’s all before 3 pm.
+Then I start my evening routine…

-I do have herbs drying out in the kitchen, and I do have bins of vegetables, and I try to cook from scratch, but realistically, there are days I just don’t feel like it, I won’t sugar coat it, the only thing I get coated in is grass, dirt, and manure.
-My house is not as clean as it once was, it is lived in now.
+I do have herbs drying out in the kitchen, and I do have bins of vegetables, and I try to cook from scratch.
+But realistically, there are days I just don’t feel like it, I won’t sugar coat it, as a matter of fact, the only thing I get coated in is grass, dirt, and manure.
+My house is not as clean as I’d like it.
+There is ALWAYS dirt on the floor!

 The reason I am ok with the dirt, the mess, the challenges and the changes in my life and in my homestead…I know how to avoid homestead burnout.